 Lying between the two larger islands of Malta and Gozo, Comino is renowned for its natural state and the clear blue sea.
 It can be reached by small ferries or by day trip tours.
 There is the small fort on the island, along with one hotel.
 The most popular beach here is the Blue Lagoon.

-When we reached Comino, he took us to few coves with rock holes “resembling the shape of the upside-down Australia” and Brazil.
-Showing us the fascinating sea color, Tony said that Malta was declared the second place in the world for its water transparency, right after the Maldives.
-By the time we arrived to the beach, tourists were already embarking their boats to go back to Malta while fast food and water-sports stalls were closing.
+When we reached Comino, he took us to a few coves with rock holes “resembling the shape of the upside-down Australia” and Brazil.
+Showing us the fascinating sea color, Tony said that Malta was declared second place in the world for its water transparency, right after the Maldives.
+By the time we arrived at the beach, tourists were already embarking on their boats to go back to Malta while fast food and water sports stalls were closing.
 The Blue Lagoon went quiet, which is not to be witnessed that often nowadays.
 When it comes to beaches in Malta, this is a must-see.

 On the way back Tony stopped the boat for a few minutes, giving us time to enjoy the perfect sunset.
 By the time we came back to Spinola Bay, the street lights were already on and Malta seemed so vibrant and romantic.

 (By the way, the bus that I was supposed to take to St. Gwann decided not to show up, and it was the last one for the day.
-I took off on foot, even got lost at some point… Oh well, none of you is really surprised any more, right!)
+I took off on foot, and even got lost at some point… Oh well, none of you is really surprised anymore, right!)

 Being built as the set for the Popeye movie in 1980 starring Robin Williams, the Popeye Village remains the tourist attraction even today.
 Although the movie wasn’t a blockbuster, the complex is still visited, being equipped by various facilities, souvenir shop, swimming pool, beach, restaurants, along with visitors being able to become stars of a specific movie scene.

-Malta is mostly rocky, there is not much greenery nor sand.
+Malta is mostly rocky, there is not much greenery or sand.
 There are numerous stone coves and the sea is deep, making the island perfect for docking large cruisers.
-Never the less, there are few Malta beaches that are very popular among tourists and locals alike.
+Nevertheless, there are a few Malta beaches that are very popular among tourists and locals alike.
 There are the Golden and the Paradise Bay on the north with recognizable greenish waters and the sea being so crystal clear that you can see the boat shade on the shallow bottom.
 The longest sandy beach in Malta is Melliha, 25 km from Valletta.
-It will take an hour to come by bus, a bit more than 30 minutes by car.
+It will take an hour to come by bus, and a bit more than 30 minutes by car.

-The Popeye Village lies at the opposite side from Melliha.
-I have seen few photographs of the village before my trip, not being sure what the place was.
-This probably wouldn’t be on my usual Malta bucket list, if I haven’t decided to keep it slow the last day, not rushing to see another landmark, but to relax somewhere before I go to the airport in the evening.
+The Popeye Village lies on the opposite side of Melliha.
+I have seen a few photographs of the village before my trip, not being sure what the place was.
+This probably wouldn’t be on my usual Malta bucket list, if I haven’t decided to keep it slow the last day, not rushing to see another landmark but relaxing somewhere before I go to the airport in the evening.

-There’s another nice beach one should visit – the brightly orange one on Gozo.
+There’s another nice place among beaches in Malta one should visit – the bright orange one on Gozo.
 There will be more about it in the next post when we visit this northern island.
 I’ll also tell you where the sand was brought from!

 Next: WHAT TO SEE IN GOZO